wheelo/RooCode-Tips-Tricks/personal_roo_docs/normal/experimental-features.md

 - Use Unified Diff Strategy with Power Steering for precise refactoring
 - Combine Search and Replace with Insert Content for comprehensive codebase updates
+- Use Multi-Block Search and Replace with Unified Diff Strategy for complex refactoring

 ### Project-Specific Configuration